MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/support-linux-open-source-technology.md

 |SUSE Linux Enterprise Server (SLES)|<ul><li>[SUSE on Azure](https://azure.microsoft.com/solutions/linux-on-azure/suse/)</li><li>SUSE has three offerings in Azure:<br/></p> <ul><li><p>**Bring Your Own Subscription (BYOS)**</p> <p>Customers must register with SUSE to use these images.
 Microsoft may provide guidance for Linux issues, but may defer customer issues to SUSE directly.<br/><br/></p></li><li><p>**SUSE Images with Patching Support**</p> <p>These images include updates for your VM from SUSE.
 Microsoft may assist with Linux issues, but these images don't include extra support from SUSE.
 SUSE-related inquiries may require customers to engage with SUSE directly and require an active SUSE support agreement.<br/><br/></p></li><li><p>**24x7 Support Images**</p> <p>These images include updates and support from Microsoft through the web, email, chat, and telephone.
 SUSE supports these images daily, as defined in their support policies for public cloud images in the [SUSE Public Cloud Guide](https://documentation.suse.com/sle-public-cloud/all/html/public-cloud/cha-intro.html).
 These images are considered [SUSE Level 3 subscriptions](https://www.suse.com/support/handbook/#level-3-subscriptions).
 VMs that are created from these images incur per-hour support fees and Azure platform fees.</p></li> <p>Conversion between PAYG offerings to BYOS can be done through Azure Hybrid Benefit.
 For more information, see [Azure Hybrid Benefit for Red Hat Enterprise Linux (RHEL) and SUSE Linux Enterprise Server (SLES) virtual machines](/azure/virtual-machines/linux/azure-hybrid-benefit-linux).</p></ul></li></ul> |

 > [!NOTE]
-> Find out more about [endorsed distributions and major releases](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/endorsed-distros)
+> For more information about endorsed distributions and major releases, see [Endorsed Linux distributions on Azure](/azure/virtual-machines/linux/endorsed-distros).

 ## Linux support scope